 For many people, tax refund day is like Christmas in the spring.
 As they prepare their tax returns over the next few weeks, millions of Americans will hold their breath in anticipation of how much their tax refund is going to be — and then run to the mailbox every day hoping to receive their "gift" from Uncle Sam.

-Federal income tax refunds totaled $321 billion in the most recent tax year, which amounted to an average individual income tax refund of $2,902.
-Most people have big plans for how they’re going to spend their refund: a new big-screen TV or home entertainment system, a fancy summer vacation, a down payment on a new car or boat, or new jewelry or clothes, for example.
+Last year, 111 million refunds were issued, which amounted to an average individual income tax refund of $2,860.
+Most people have big plans for how they're going to spend their refund: a new big-screen TV or home entertainment system, a fancy summer vacation, a down payment on a new car or boat, or new jewelry or clothes, for example.

 But here's a different idea: Don't spend your tax refund — invest it instead.
 No, investing your tax refund won't be nearly as much fun as spending it.
 Nevertheless, it will almost certainly end up being a more beneficial financial decision.

-Let’s assume you receive the average tax refund of $2,900.
-If you invested this in your 401(k) plan and earned a 6 percent average annual return (compounded annually), your money would grow to nearly $16,656 in 30 years.
+Let's assume you receive the average tax refund of $2,860.
+If you invested this in your 401(k) plan and earned a 6 percent average annual return (compounded annually), your money would grow to nearly $16,000 in 30 years.
 That is a nice little boost to your nest egg.
-If you did this every year for 30 years (assuming an annual contribution of $2,900 earning the same return), your 401(k) balance would surge by more than $243,000!
+If you did this every year for 30 years (assuming an annual contribution of $2,860 earning the same return), your 401(k) balance would surge to almost $240,000!

 Reducing debt is another wise financial choice for your tax refund, especially if you have high-interest credit card debt.
 Putting your tax refund toward paying down large credit card balances could save thousands of dollars in interest over the long term.